Bifurcations and multistability in inducible three-gene toggle switch networks: Regimes of multistability

 Fig.~\ref{fig:inducer1} thus allows us to determine the inducer concentration thresholds at which dynamic shifts occur, including the shift between tristable and bistable dynamics.
-Given a distribution of stable state expression levels in the data, we could then distinguish between systems in the low inducer regime or in the more dynamically restricted intermediate regime.
-Fig.~\ref{fig:inducer1}(B) also highlights that it is only at intermediate inducer concentrations that the system does not necessarily stabilize to a state exclusively favoring a single gene's expression, which uniquely distinguishes the low vs. intermediate inducer concentration regimes of tristability.
+Given a distribution of stable state expression levels from data, we could then distinguish between systems in the low inducer regime or in the more dynamically restricted intermediate regime.
+Fig.~\ref{fig:inducer1}(B) also highlights that it is only at intermediate inducer concentrations that the system does not necessarily stabilize to a state exclusively favoring a single gene's expression, and that it is this characteristic that uniquely distinguishes the low vs. intermediate inducer concentration regimes of tristability.

 Given the relatively narrow concentration range for the intermediate dynamic regime, it is natural to ask how sensitive this window is to changes in allosteric interaction and to changes in the cooperativity, or ultrasensitivity, of expression response to induction.
 Regarding sensitivity to allostery, altering the ratio of $K_A$ and $K_I$ for an inducer binding to a repressor shifts the inflection point of the probability curve for activity toward higher inducer concentrations, as previously seen in Fig.~\ref{fig:prob}.
-We thus observe in Fig.~\ref{fig:5fpchange} that the log scale range of inducer concentrations falling within the intermediate dynamic regime does not change but shifts toward increasing value ranges with increasing $K_I$.
-Since altering the ratio of the dissociation constants does not affect the slope of the probability curve at the inflection point, the intermediate dynamic regime (for otherwise fixed values of $m$ and $\Delta\epsilon$) exists consistently across different $K_A/K_I$ for $0.749 \leq p_{\text{act}}(c) \leq 0.867$.
+We thus observe in Fig.~\ref{fig:5fpchange} that the log scale range of inducer concentrations within the intermediate dynamic regime does not change but shifts toward increasing value ranges with increasing $K_I$.
+Since altering the ratio of the dissociation constants does not affect the slope of the probability curve at the inflection point, the intermediate dynamic regime (for otherwise fixed values of $m = 2$ and $\beta\Delta\epsilon = 4$) exists across different $K_A/K_I$ for the same probability range, $0.749 \leq p_{\text{act}}(c) \leq 0.867$.